 "Advantage play" is the umbrella term for legal strategies that give players an edge over the casino.
 Card counting in blackjack is the most famous example, but there are many others.
-I've used various advantage play techniques to win $32 million—and gotten banned from 150+ casinos for it.
+Mikki Mase says he used various advantage play techniques to win $32 million, and that it got him banned from 150+ casinos.

 This guide explains what advantage play is, the different types, whether it's legal, and why casinos respond the way they do.